 Most women’s bodies are perfectly capable of miscarrying naturally on their own.
 The earlier in the pregnancy a miscarriage happens, the greater chance it will complete on its own.
 After 10 weeks gestation, it is more likely to be incomplete or missed.

-With most cases of complete miscarriage, blood, fetal and placental tissues are expelled rather quickly, over the course of a couple days to a week.
+With most cases of complete miscarriage, blood, fetal and placental tissues are expelled rather quickly, over the course of a couple of hours or days.
 Bleeding and cramping should be over in a few days.
+Any excessive bleeding lasting over 4 hours should be evaluated immediately by a doctor or health professional.

 With incomplete miscarriage, your doctor will likely suggest D&C, but may be willing to monitor your situation to see if your body will naturally pass the retained tissue on its own.